antob98/Tiago_Head_Control/README.md

 Moreover, we also managed to correctly save the maps with our interface, also with the presence of the tables in the occupancy grid.

-As future implementation, it can be stabilized the mapping process (when the rgbd data are merged with the lidar sensor data) in order to obtain a more accurate map, usable also for other type of robots.
+As future implementation, the mapping process could be stabilized (when the rgbd data are merged with the lidar sensor data) in order to obtain a more accurate map, usable also for other type of robots.